Show, don’t tell. With the app’s visualization tool, make your models realistic and aesthetic with materials and color.

-In your design space, select Visualization or go to Tools > Visualize to start using Visualization.
+In your design space, click Visualization or go to Tools > Visualize to start using visualization.

 From the Material tab, choose any of the 70+ materials and finish types so you can customize your models to be exactly how you imagine the end product to be.
 Select the material you want and then drag and drop it on the body.
 Or, select a body or face, Change, and then the material you want.
 To finalize the material, select an empty area in the design space or press the Escape key.
 The materials you've applied will show up in Used Materials.

 Then, select the Environment tab to change the background — default gray, transparent, solid color, or gradient — and place the models in virtual environments.

 Once you apply the materials, you can tailor your model with color, transparency settings, light rotation and intensity, material scaling, and more.
 Select the body and then adjust color settings, etc., in the Properties tab.
 You can also drag and drop the color onto the surface and then select the color in the Used Materials section.
 (For more details about adding and adjusting color, review this article.)

 After applying Materials, select Snapshot to capture snapshots of your visualized prototypes and bring them to presentations, client meetings, etc., and speed up the decision-making process.
 And if you notice anything in your model that needs some tweaking, you can instantly switch between the modeling and visualization spaces to do what you need to do.
 The changes will be immediately synced between the spaces so you don't lose even a second.